 In 1912 the German meteorologist Alfred Wegener proposed the radical idea that the continents had once been joined in one gigantic land mass and then drifted apart to finally end up in their present positions.
 In 1915 he presented this evidence in the first edition of his book, The Origin of Continents and Oceans (Die Entstehung der Kontinente und Ozeane).
 Most scientists of the day disagreed and it was dismissed as ‘an absurd daydream’.
 Other people noted that Francis Bacon, Snider-Pellegrini, Frank Taylor, Howard Baker and Roberto Mantovani had also noted that coastlines fitted together.
 This coastal fit was one of the strongest lines of evidence for Continental Drift, but Wegner also matched fossils and geology across widely separated continents as further evidence.

-By the 1930s most scientific opinion was firmly against Continent Drift although there were still some notable individual supporters.
-The South African geologist, Alexander du Toit published some of the best arguments in support of it in his 1937 book Our Wandering Continents.
-The British geologist Arthur Holmes also championed the theory of Continental Drift while it was still unpopular and his book Principles of Physical Geology ended with a complete chapter on Continental Drift.
+By the 1930s most scientific opinion was firmly against Continent Drift, although there were still some notable individual supporters.
+The South African geologist Alexander du Toit published some of the best arguments in support of it in his 1937 book, Our Wandering Continents.
+The British geologist Arthur Holmes also championed the theory of Continental Drift while it was still unpopular and the first edition of his 1944 book, Principles of Physical Geology, ended with a complete chapter on Continental Drift.

 One major supporter of Continental Drift at this time was the Australian geologist S. Warren Carey who organized a number of international conferences on Continental Drift and taught the subject in his classes.
 In 1956, while reconstructing the continents on a large 76 cm diameter globe, he noted that the fits were not perfect on an Earth of the present diameter, but if a smaller diameter Earth was used then the fit was perfect.
 He considered this for two years and then finally publicly announced in 1958 that he believed Continental Drift had been caused by the Earth expanding in size.
 But for most people accepting the Earth had expanded was difficult to believe.